7mgppp1903/flag-detection-YOLOv8/README.md

 </p>

 <p align="center">
-  <b>Detect flags in images and videos using YOLOv8 + a global-scale dataset.</b><br>
+  <b>Real-time flag detection using YOLOv8 and a large-scale public dataset.</b><br>
-  Real-time, high-accuracy detection powered by a custom-trained object detection model
+  Accurate, fast, and trained on flags from across the world 🌍
 </p>

 ---

 ## What's New?

-- Switched from a smaller South American dataset to a **massive global flag dataset**
+- Migrated from a small custom-made dataset if South American Flags to the **Open Images Dataset V6** for higher class diversity and image quality
-- The new dataset includes **hundreds of country and regional flags**
+- Switched from YOLOv8n to **YOLOv8m** for better generalization and performance
+- Expanded scope from regional (South American) flags to **global flag detection**

 ---